 The New Mexico Junior College Bookstore has a complete selection of items for your academic success.
 All of your textbooks are available, along with study aids, school supplies, computer supplies, NMJC clothing, and gift items.
-The Bookstore also carries laptop computers and other electronic devices.
-Business hours are posted at the Bookstore.
+The bookstore also carries laptop computers and other electronic devices.
+Normal business hours are Monday-Thursday 8:00 a.m. to 5:00 p.m. and 8:00 a.m. to 4:00 p.m. on Friday.
+The bookstore is closed Saturday and Sunday.
+There are extended hours during the beginning of each semester.